deepika25kar/Book-Recommendation-System/README.md

 Hello, I am a sophomore student pursuing B.Tech. in Information Technology from Indira Gandhi Delhi Technical University for Women, New Delhi.

-It is a project depicting a book recommendation system using popularity based and collaborative filtering based recommendation system.
+This is a project depicting a book recommendation system using popularity based and collaborative filtering based recommendation system.
 These also use sorting algorithms within themselves.

+Recommendation system is a piece of code which is intelligent enough to understand the preferences of the user according to which it suggests new content.
+Its target is to increase profit.
+It is of four types:
+1.  a
+2.  b
+3.  c

 The following packages are needed to be installed for successful execution of code:
 * numpy